Update, Jan. 7, 2017

 When dealing with the application of abstract concepts, a poor writer can make them all sound like gobbledygook and fail to make the point.
-Albala makes the point thoroughly and analyses it from different angles.
+Albala makes the point thoroughly and analyzes it from different angles.

 Take this painting, by Kathleen Dunphy, illustrating the principle of limited focus through selection.His analysis is: “A composition is determined in large part by how much or how little of the scene the painter chooses to include.
 In Winter Light, Dunphy uses a limited focus that both simplifies the composition and suggests an intimate view within the snowy woods.
 Consider the large amount of trees and snow that are not shown (outside the picture window); yes, there is still a strong suggestion of space.
 In painting, the suggestion of depth isn’t necessarily created with expansive subject matter but with the appropriate spatial cues.
 Although the space suggested in Winter Light is not very deep, it is divided into a distinct foreground, middle ground, and background.
 The vertical trees serve as a counterpoint to the gentle diagonals that lead us through the space: Our eye is led from the lower right to the left and then back to the right along the base of the background trees.”